|346.01||Who may take up.|

-The district court may hear, try, and determine actions started under this section.
+Subd.
+2. Jurisdiction.
+Notwithstanding sections 487.15, 488A.01, and 488A.18, the county and municipal courts may hear, try, and determine actions started under this section.
 Trials under this section must be to the court, sitting without a jury.

+Subd.
+4. Venue.
 Civil actions under this section may be started in any county in which the animal in question was transferred or possessed, or from which the dog or cat was removed without the permission of the lawful owner.

+Subd.
+5. Fines.
 Fines collected under this section must be disposed of as follows:

 (a) If the violation occurs in the county, and the county attorney appears in the action, 50 percent to the county and 50 percent to the state.